tianfangyuanyi/copy-image-to-thunar/README.md

 ### 1. Create the script

-Save the following script as `~/.local/bin/thunar-paste-image` and make it executable:
+Download the script (thunar-paste-image) and move it to ~/.local/bin or save the following script as `~/.local/bin/thunar-paste-image` and make it executable:

 ```bash
 #!/bin/bash